ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/05-huffman-trees.md

 for this set of letters.
 :::

-Huffman coding for all ASCII symbols should do better than the 8-letter example.
+Huffman coding for all Latin-1 symbols should do better than the 8-letter example.
 The letter frequencies are atypical in that there are too many common letters compared to the number of rare letters.

 Huffman coding of a normal English text usually yields an expected cost of around 4.5 bits per character, compared to the standard way of encoding each letter in 8 bits.
-So, Huffman coding of a typical English text file will save at least 40% over ASCII coding (if we charge ASCII coding at eight bits per letter).
+So, Huffman coding of a typical English text file will save at least 40% over Latin-1 coding.
 Huffman coding for a binary file (such as a compiled executable, an image or a video) would have a very different set of distribution frequencies and so would have a different space savings.
 Most state-of-the-art compression programs use two or three coding schemes to adjust to different types of files.